droidsam1/data-structures-and-algorithms/chapter11/README.md

 ## Chapter 11.
 Learning to write Recursive

 The following exercises provide you with the opportunity to practice with recursion.
-The solutions ot these exercises are found the section Chapter 11, on page 448
+The solutions of these exercises are found the section Chapter 11, on page 448

 1. Use recursion to write a function that accepts and array of strings and returns the total number of characters across all the strings.
 For example, if the input array